 Open on Tuesday to Friday from 9:00 to 16:00.
 Closed Saturday, Sunday and Monday. map

 Igreja da Candelária

 Another fan favorite for your local wedding.
 This one is for the elite only.
 It used to face the Bay of Guanabara back in the days, but now completely surrounded by modern buildings.
 The most typical Catholic church you will find in Rio de Janeiro.
 Next to the Olympic Boulevard, a must visit when walking from Praça XV to Praça Mauá.

 This is the traditional touristic site that, if you book a tour or go to explore the city center, you probably will visit.
-It is not that this church is so beautiful, because it is not.
-But it is interesting.
+It is not that this church is so beautiful, but it is interesting.
 Built in the 70s, it is a piece of architecture that you at least will remember.
 It looks like a pyramid, and it is one.
 Inspired by the Mayan temples.
-It is the headquarters of the catholic church since the archbishop of Rio de Janeiro holds his mass here.
+It is the headquarters of the catholic church since the archbishop of Rio de Janeiro holds his mass here. map

 Open all days from 7:00 to 17:00.

 More things to do on a rainy day